nickvirag/DownloadMoreStorageSpace/README.md

 ## About

-Storage Space Creator 📂💫😎 uses an innovative compression pattern to achieve a perfect 100% compression ratio.
-Using Storage Space Creator 📂💫😎, we can achieve infinite storage on exactly every storage volume in existence.
+Storage Space Creator uses an innovative compression pattern to achieve a perfect 100% compression ratio.
+Using Storage Space Creator, we can achieve infinite storage on exactly every storage volume in existence.
 Also, P=NP.

 Before compression: